What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Are guidelines legally binding?

-Usually not.
-Policies are more commonly used as formal standards in compliance and enforcement.
-Guidelines can still matter in practice, but they are generally not written or governed as strict requirements.
+Generally, no. Policies are more commonly used as formal standards in compliance, enforcement, and legal proceedings.
+Guidelines can still carry weight in practice — particularly if they are referenced in training or handbooks — but they are not typically written or governed as strict requirements.

 They can be, but many organizations separate them.
-Policies often live in the handbook because they are mandatory.
-Guidelines may live in a manager toolkit, intranet, or playbook so they can evolve more easily.
+Policies typically live in the employee handbook because they are mandatory and employees need to acknowledge them.
+Guidelines often live in a manager toolkit, intranet, or operational playbook so they can evolve more easily without requiring a full handbook revision.

 Can employees be disciplined for not following a guideline?